zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-amazon.md

 frighten," the unrighteous person is the one who is not afraid, does not frighten, does not frighten, does not flee, dwelt in having cut off terror and has left the hair."
-To endure a person in distress and not to frighten, he should be alone like a rhino horn.
+To endure a person in distress and not to frighten, he should be alone like a rhinoceros horn.

 Because then, the eloquent person said,